vestrel00/contacts-android/README.md

 ## TODO

 1. Setup user profile
-    - Update, Delete + withPermission & async.
+    - Update, Delete(rawContacts, allRawContacts) + withPermission & async.
     - First, check if they work with profile entities.
 If they do, just document it.
 If not, implement it and document.
         - Review and update APIs; E.G. Update.kt and Delete.kt
         - Review and update ALL util functions.